MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 In general, when creating a _new_ app:

 - **New switches are On.** These features are generally available and fully supported.
-There may be a small delay as we continue rolling out.
+There may be a small delay for the switch to be turned on by default as we continue rolling out.
 - **Preview switches are Off, but can be enabled for testing and feedback.** Enable the features that are interesting to you before they're enabled for all apps, for testing and feedback.
 Preview features aren't ready for production.
 - **Experimental switches are Off.** These features are for early adopters and should only be used with caution; they can be changed or removed at any time.
 Experimental features aren't ready for production.
 - **Retired switches are Off.** These features are generally available and fully supported, but will eventually be removed from the product.
 Avoid using these features.